Working in Tandem with Your Leader

 - Look for areas of your work where you can streamline processes.

 Unpredictable situations that dramatically impact the workplace, affect productivity, and communication will occur.
-However, with the right skills, you will be able to continuously work in tandem with your leader.
+However, the right skills and know-how will provide you with a solid game plan for continuously working in tandem with your leader.